zh012/flask-dropin/docs/index.rst

 Flask-DropIn
 ============

 The **Flask-DropIn** makes organizing large flask application easier.
-You can break your to multiple `dropins`, which is similiar concept as Django's app, and Flask-DropIn will automatically pick them up, and assemble different parts into your flask application.
+You can break your flask app to multiple `dropins`, which is a similiar concept as Django's app.
+Flask-DropIn will automatically pick them up, and assemble different parts into your flask application.

 .. contents::
    :local: